justin-john/elet/README.md

 ### Contributing

 Please have look in Elet and let me know how I can improve it.
 Your suggestion will be highly appreciated.
-If any one of you like to contribute with your ideas, please do not hesitate to [contact me](justinjohnmathews@gmail.com) or create an [issue](https://github.com/justin-john/elet/issues) or make a [pull request](https://github.com/justin-john/elet/pulls) in repository.
+If any one of you like to contribute with your ideas, please do not hesitate to create an [issue](https://github.com/justin-john/elet/issues) or make a [pull request](https://github.com/justin-john/elet/pulls) in repository.
+If you like to contact me, please come at <justinjohnmathews@gmail.com>.

 ## License